software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 The Sprint Review gave the Product Owner many new ideas on how to improve the application.
 Here's how the Product Owner is describing the Sprint 3 goals in the Sprint Planning event:

 > "We now have the basic features for managing and taking quizzes.
 What we still need is a way for the students and teachers to see the quiz results.
-There should be a page in the student dashboard where the results of a quiz are visualized.
-For example, the number of correct and wrong answers of each question could be visualized with pie charts.
+There should be a page in the student dashboard where the results of a quiz are displayed.
+The page should display the total number of answers, the correct answer percentage and the number of correct and wrong answers for each question.
+The results page should be accessible for both students and teachers.
 There should be a link to the results page next to each quiz in the quiz list page.
 >
 > So that a teacher can manage their personal quizzes, we need the teacher to be able to register with a username and password.
 User should not be able to register with a blank username or a password less than 8 characters long.
 The username should not be already taken by another registered user.
 The password should contain at least one letter and at least one number.
 >